Perak: Etymology

 There are many theories about the origin of the name Perak.
-Although not used until after 1529, the most popular etymology is "silver" (in Malay: perak).
-This is associated with tin mining from the state's large mineral deposits, reflecting the Perak's position as one of the world's largest sources of tin.
+Although not used until after 1529, the most popular etymology is "silver" (in Malay: perak); associated with tin mining from the state's large mineral deposits, reflecting Perak's position as one of the world's largest sources of tin.
 The first Islamic kingdom established in the state was of the lineage of the Sultanate of Malacca.
 Some local historians have suggested that Perak was named after Malacca's bendahara, Tun Perak.
 In maps prior to 1561, the area is marked as Perat.
 Other historians believe that the name Perak derives from the Malay phrase "kilatan ikan dalam air" (the glimmer of fish in water), which looks like silver.
 Perak has been translated into Arabic as دار الرضوان (Dār al-Riḍwān), "abode of grace".

 History

 Prehistory

 Among the prehistoric sites in Malaysia where artefacts from the Middle Palaeolithic era have been found are Bukit Bunuh, Bukit Gua Harimau, Bukit Jawa, Bukit Kepala Gajah, and Kota Tampan in the Lenggong Archaeological Heritage Valley.
 Of these, Bukit Bunuh and Kota Tampan are ancient lakeside sites, the geology of Bukit Bunuh showing evidence of meteoric impact.
 The 10,000-year-old skeleton known as Perak Man was found inside the Bukit Gunung Runtuh cave at Bukit Kepala Gajah.
 Ancient tools discovered in the area of Kota Tampan, including anvils, cores, debitage, and hammerstones, provide information on the migrations of Homo sapiens.
 Other important Neolithic sites in the country include Bukit Gua Harimau, Gua Badak, Gua Pondok, and Padang Rengas, containing evidence of human presence in the Mesolithic Hoabinhian era.

 In 1959, a British artillery officer stationed at an inland army base during the Malayan Emergency discovered the Tambun rock art, identified by archaeologists as the largest rock art site in the Malay Peninsula.
 Most of the paintings are located high above the cave floor, at an elevation of 6–10 m.
 Seashells and coral fragments scattered along the cave floor are evidence that the area was once underwater.

 The significant numbers of statues of Hindu deities and of the Buddha found in Bidor, Kuala Selensing, Jalong, and Pengkalan Pegoh indicate that, before the arrival of Islam, the inhabitants of Perak were mainly Hindu or Buddhist.
 The influence of Indian culture and beliefs on society and values in the Malay Peninsula from early times is believed to have culminated in the semi-legendary Gangga Negara kingdom.
 The Malay Annals mention that Gangga Negara at one time fell under Siamese rule, before Raja Suran of Thailand sailed further south down the Malay Peninsula.